Kharabet/fulcrum_ui/packages/fulcrum-website/index.md

                     <h1 class="mb-40">Margin made simple</h1>
                     <p class="fs-16 fs-xs-12 lh-160 mb-50 c-secondary"><span class="fw-600">Fulcrum</span> is the most simple and
                         powerful way to lend and margin trade.
-It is the first and only completely trustless platform for margin; it does not use centralized price feeds or
-                        centrally administered margin calls.
-It is permissionless and rent free; there are no platform fees and no
+It is the first and only completely trustless platform for margin; permissionless and rent free; there are no platform fees and no
                         accounts.</p>
                     <div class="flex fd-xs-c">